tinymce/tinymce-docs/_includes/release-notes/new-features.md

 The embedded content is an independent HTML document, referenced in the `src` attribute of each element.
 Hence it is a fully independent resource, referenced from the current document.

-The Page Embed premium plugin will be available to use with TinyMCE in the early weeks of January 2019.
+The Page Embed premium plugin will be available to use with TinyMCE in the early weeks of February 2019.

 <!-- Refer to the [Page Embed]({{site.baseurl}}/plugins/pageembed/) documentation, for more information.-->